wp-plugins/daves-wordpress-live-search/readme.txt

 == Changelog ==

+v1.4 2009-06-03  Dave Ross  <dave@csixty4.com>
 v1.3.1 2009-06-03  Dave Ross  <dave@csixty4.com>

+* Renamed release to 1.4 because WordPress.org doesn't seem to like 1.3.1.
+Seems like kind of a waste to do a full point release for this

 * Building permalinks instead of using post guid (problem with posts imported from another blogß)